 we will get 8.

 Will they always have numbers in the middle?

-It depends on the question, if we looked at, for example, rolling a dice and flipping a coin, we can't add them together (or do anything else) so we just write both the outcomes.
+It depends on the question.
+For example, the outcomes of rolling a dice and flipping a coin can't be added together, so we just write both the outcomes.

 Using a sample space diagram to find probabilities.

-Example: I roll two dice and add them together, what is the chance my numbers add to a prime number?
+What is the chance that my numbers add to make a prime number?

 We already know that the sample space diagram looks like the one above.
 If we want to find the probability that my result is a prime, we count all the ones that are prime.

-From this, we can count that we have 15 primes.
+From this, we can count that we have 15 prime numbers.